kooshalahouti/Restaurant/README.md

 # Restaurant
 it is restaurant created by python.
+Using pyQT and SQl.